ZxZ7/ZFundPredictor/README.md

   #### Hyperparameter Tuning

-    - **Epochs**: set to a large number.
+    - **Epochs**: set to a large number
     - **Batch Size**: 300 or 400
     - **Learning Rate**: 0.0005
     - **Early Stopping**: `monitor='val_loss', min_delta=1e-5, patience=5`.
-    On average, the training stops between epoch 10 to 20.
+    On average, the training stops between epoch 10 and 20.
 So `restore_best_weights` would not be necessary as there is little chance of blowing up.
     - **Dropout**: 0.2 or 0.3

 <br>